 Click here to see an illustration of the intended process at Rosia Montana.

-It is management's belief that once the Environmental Impact Assessment (EIA) for the Project is recommended and the Environmental Permit is approved and issued by the Romanian Government, in the absence of any other extraordinary events, it would take approximately one year to:
+Once the Environmental Impact Assessment (EIA) for the Project is recommended and the Environmental Permit is approved and issued by the Romanian Government, Gabriel considers that, in the absence of any extraordinary events, it would take approximately one year to:

 - Complete the majority of outstanding surface rights acquisitions;

 - Receive the majority of other permits and approvals, including initial construction permits; and

 - Produced to fully finance construction of a mine at Rosia Montana.